Argel-Tal/DataScience-Notes/STAT312 Lecture Summaries.md

 image source: https://i.stack.imgur.com/E1XbL.png

 ### Features of Model Based Clustering:
-As the clustering isn't based on proximity of clusters/points, or on density, the clusterings aren't necessary uniform or visually "logical"
+As the clustering isn't based on proximity of clusters/points, or on density, the clusterings aren't necessary uniform or visually "logical".
+Each instance has a probability of assignment  to each cluster.
+Typically it uses BIC and Integrated Complete-data Likelihood) to determine the optimal number of clusters

 # Networks and Connectivity